 13. Oil Rig Engineer/Mechanic/Diver/Roustabout

 That’s the bad news.
-The good news is that the typical schedule for an oil rig is two weeks on, two weeks off, or 14 work days out of 28 instead of 20 for a normal employee.
+The good news is that the typical schedule for an oil rig is two weeks on, two weeks off, or 14 work days out of 28 instead of 20 for a traditional employee.
 Still, the two-week rotating schedule can be tricky for maintaining a family or dating life.

 But anyone who doesn’t mind the schedule can enjoy free room and board while on the rig, along with high pay.
 Rigs need a wide range of skill sets, from advanced scuba divers to engineers, skilled mechanics to management, and less-skilled general roustabouts.
 There are plenty of positions available in the UAE in particular.